 The Eck Institute for Global Health (EIGH) seeks to support graduate participation in global health research and training projects in low- and middle-income countries or resource-limited domestic sites.
 The purpose of this funding is to enable researchers to contribute to the global health enterprise through research and training activities, and to build global partnerships.

-These grants can also support travel and research of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.
+These grants can also support travel of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.

 The following categories are eligible to apply for this program:

-- Advised by full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- PhD students advised by full-time regular faculty (i.e. T&R, research faculty, and special professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Advised by an active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
+- PhD students advised by an active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.

 Applications will be reviewed on a rolling basis but must be received a minimum of 45 days before the planned travel.